 - Russian bots retweeted President Trump nearly half a million times in lead up to election.
 "Russian bots on Twitter retweeted President Trump hundreds of thousands of times during the last months of his presidential campaign, Twitter told Congress.
 The company revealed to lawmakers on Thursday that the Russian-linked accounts had retweeted Trump nearly 470,000 times from Sept.
 1 to Nov.
 15, 2016."
 (The Hill)

 - Judge rejects request for secrecy in case involving Kushner-owned apartments.
-"A federal judge has rejected a bid by companies connected to President Donald Trump's son-in-law and senior adviser Jared Kushner to keep secret details in a pending lawsuit claiming that Maryland apartment complexes owned or managed by Kushner's companies collected illegal fees from tenants."
-(POLITICO)
+"A federal judge has rejected a bid by companies connected to President Donald Trump's son-in-law and senior adviser Jared Kushner to keep secret details in a pending lawsuit claiming that Maryland apartment complexes owned or managed by Kushner's companies collected illegal fees from tenants.
+As a tenant, if you found yourself in the middle of this type of situation we recommend going to this website.

 - Kuwait's embassy started patronizing President Trump's hotel for its National Day party after his election win.
 "For the second year in a row, the Kuwaiti embassy will hold a large National Day celebration at President Trump’s hotel in downtown Washington…Before Trump’s election, Kuwait had held its National Day celebrations repeatedly at the Four Seasons hotel in Georgetown — and asked the Four Seasons to reserve a day for the event to return in 2017.
 Then, after Trump won, Ambassador Salem al-Sabah switched the event to the Trump International Hotel — which opened in late 2016 on Pennsylvania Avenue NW."
 (Washington Post) Our take?
 Another foreign government is choosing to patronize a private business of the President, who has neither disclosed his taxes nor divested from 600+ conflicts of interest.